lmc-eu/spirit-design-system/packages/web-react/src/components/Header/README.md

 design variants and provides a handful of building blocks you can use to achieve your specific design goals.

+### DEPRECATION NOTICE

+⚠️ The header now exists in two versions.
+Original `Header` and updated `HeaderModern`.
+The original version will be replaced by the updated version and at the same time renamed back to the original name in the next major version.
+Read more about [deprecation][deprecated].

 The Header and HeaderDialog are a composition of several subcomponents:

 ```jsx